anquanscan/sec-tools/README.md

 [TimeLapse](https://github.com/jonasjuffinger/TimeLapse): A time lapse app for Sony Alpha camera using the OpenMemories framework
 [limitrr-php](https://github.com/eddiejibson/limitrr-php): Better PHP rate limiting using Redis.
 [Peergos](https://github.com/Peergos/Peergos): A p2p, secure file storage, social network and application protocol
 [hacker101](https://github.com/Hacker0x01/hacker101): Source code for Hacker101.com - a free online web and mobile security class.
+[Kissing-Bug](https://github.com/Mayur-Debu/Kissing-Bug): This is a combination of a hacking and a cracking tool.